 Many workers in the United States and in California sustain work injuries.
-According to the U.S. Bureau of Labor, every day in the U.S., more than 12 people die due to work-related accidents or diseases.
+According to the U.S. Bureau of Labor Statistics, every day in the U.S., more than 12 people die due to work-related accidents or diseases.
 Every year, more than four million suffer from a serious job-related disease or injury.

 In California, if you were injured or became ill due to conditions at work, you need to file a claim for workers’ compensation benefits.
 If you fail to file a claim it is likely that you will incur medical costs and have lost wages if you are out on disability.
 Workers’ Compensation Insurance in California is designed for just such a situation.